Speaking of Babies

-The redhaired immortal reached with both hands as if he meant to cup her face.
-Eena retreated into the wall, swatting at his intrusive reach.
+The redhaired immortal reached out as if he meant to cup her face.
+Eena swatted at his hands and retreated into the wall.

 “Go away,” she growled, glaring at a point below his hypnotic blue eyes.

-Rolling her eyes at his childish behavior, she tried shooing him off with a hand gesture.
+Rolling her eyes at his childish behavior, she tried shooing him off with a flick of the wrist.
 “Just go away, will you?
 Why are you even here?”

-Edgar’s pitiful pout vanished abruptly.
+Edgar’s pitiful pout vanished in an instant.
 “Because I understand you’ve chosen to visit Laradine after all.
-I’m so proud of you for listening to that wise, albeit terribly gullible, Viidun you call Shanks.
-I knew that bulky browbeater could get you to move.
+I’m so proud of you for listening to that wise, albeit terribly gullible, Viidun.
+I knew the bulky browbeater could get you to move.
 After all, he was the one to convince you to give him the precious dragon’s heart—not one of your wiser decisions, Amora.”

 “Neither is talking to you,” she retorted.

 Edgar slapped a hand against his chest, mocking a broken heart.
-Swifter than lightning, he hugged the young queen, keeping her in his arms.
+Swifter than lightning, he hugged the young queen, keeping her hostage in his arms.
 Eena gasped at the speed of his movements.
-She stiffened every muscle in her body and struggled to escape the unwanted embrace.
+She stiffened every muscle.

 “Let go of me, Edgar!”

 “There, there,” he cooed, hugging her tighter.
-He locked her wrists together in one hand before using the other to dotingly caress her silky strands of hair.
+Locking her wrists together in one hand, he used the other to caress her silky strands of hair.
 “I understand how hurt you are right now.
 You need a shoulder to lean on—use mine.”
 Edgar forced her head against him.
-She made a sound of disgust and raised her head the instant he went back to caressing her hair.
+She made a sound of disgust and raised her head the instant he went back to petting her hair.

-Edgar went out of his way to catch the expression on Eena’s face—her eyes, dark slits of anger that darted between his entrancing gaze and the taunting grin on his lips.
+Edgar went out of his way to catch the expression on Eena’s face.
+Her eyes, dark slits of anger, darted between his entrancing gaze and the taunting grin on his lips.
 He mouthed a sentence without making a sound.